Itasca State Park

 Tell me more about this park's wildlife, history, geology and landscape.

 Water is off in the campgrounds.
 Shower buildings are closed for the winter.
-Construction at the park headwaters is complete and the boardwalk, bike trail are open.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.